ionpdev/robofriends/README.md

-Robofriends React App, My first app with React with Redux
+Robofriends React App, My first app with React and Redux

 To check this app out: